Umar ibn Abd al-Aziz: Economic reforms

 The most significant reform of Umar was effecting the equality of Arabs and mawali (non-Arab Muslims).
 This was mainly relevant to the non-Arab troops in the Muslim army, who had not been entitled to the same shares in spoils, lands and salaries given to Arab soldiers.
 The policy also applied to Muslim society at large.
-Under previous Umayyad rulers, Arab Muslims had certain financial privileges over non-Arab Muslims.
+Under previous Umayyad rulers, Arab Muslims had financial privileges over non-Arab Muslims.
 Non-Arab converts to Islam were still expected to pay the jizya (poll tax) that they paid before becoming Muslims.
 Umar put into practice a new system that exempted all Muslims, regardless of their heritage, from the jizya tax.
 He also added some safeguards to the system to make sure that mass conversion to Islam would not cause the collapse of the finances of the Umayyad government.
 Under the new tax policy, converted mawali would not pay the jizya (or any other dhimmi tax), but upon conversion, their land would become the property of their villages and would thus remain liable to the full rate of the kharaj (land tax).
 This compensated for the loss of income due to the diminished jizya tax base.

 He issued an edict on taxation stating:

 Whosoever accepts Islam, whether Christian, Jew or Zoroastrian, of those now subject to taxes and who joins himself to the body of the Muslims in their abode, forsaking the abode in which he was before, he shall have the same rights and duties as they have, and they are obliged to associate with him and to treat him as one of themselves.

+Furthermore, early Islamic governance suffered from systematic elite appropriation of public wealth, as exemplified by Caliph Mu'awiya I confiscating conquered public property and crown lands across Iraq, Syria, and Yemen, such as former Sasanian royal estates, to turn them into private estates and land grants for his family and entourage.
+While early rulers treated public property as personal family inheritance, Umar II was exceptional in seeking to restrain this widespread dynastic greed and blocking elites from privatizing public crown lands, issuing a rescript to protect state lands (sawāfī) from alienation as private estates.